fateofficial/quartz/content/DTG/x. WORKSHOPS/Workshop 2 - Complexity of Algorithms.md

 ## 4.
 Take note of how long the algorithms take for the different lists and plot list size on the x-axis and the time it took on the y-axis.

-For one million runs of bin bin search on a list with 9000, the time it takes is around 0.06 seconds.
+For one million runs of bin search on a list with 9000, the time it takes is around 0.06 seconds.

 For binary search however it drastically increases depending on the location and worst case ended up taking as much as circa 20.5 seconds.